This cheesy, comforting Spaghetti Squash Casserole is packed with vitamins and minerals from three different veggies.

 The mild-flavored, carbohydrate-rich veggie also packs in great nutrition.
 Kids and grownups get plenty of fiber, vitamins, and antioxidants from this fun, familiar-shaped vegetable.

-This Cheesy Spaghetti Squash Bake combines some of my favorite things: fresh vegetables (including broccoli–suprise!), creamy cheese sauce, and make-ahead convenience.
+This cheesy Spaghetti Squash Casserole combines some of my favorite things: fresh vegetables (including broccoli!), creamy cheese sauce, and make-ahead convenience.

 The keystone ingredient in this recipe is well-prepared spaghetti squash, and this is the part that you can do up to two days in advance and refrigerate.